Protect Yourself from Scams and Fraud

 The buyer asks you to send part of a card payment to a third party

-Scammers will sometimes ask you to use part of a card transaction to pay a special vendor (such as a driver, caterer or event planner or delivery company).
+Scammers will sometimes ask you to use part of a card transaction to pay a special vendor (such as a driver, caterer or event planner, or delivery company), or make an unusual refund request.
 Often their request will instruct you to conduct an irreversible money transfer such as a wire, Western Union, money order or bank transfer.
 These types of requests are highly indicative of a scam.

 Irregular orders and delivery practices